Find Affordable College Courses

 $3,495 Average Tuition & Fees

-In-state tuition fees for undergraduate students at UNC Pembroke are $3,495 per year.
+UNC Pembroke undergraduate students pay an average of $3,495 in in-state tuition and fees each year.
 After completing their degree, visual and performing arts graduates from UNC Pembroke carry an average student debtload of $28,954.

 Read More…

-University of North Carolina at Charlotte came in at #6 in this year’s edition of the Best Value Visual & Performing Arts Schools in North Carolina ranking.
-Located in the city of Charlotte, UNC Charlotte is a public college with a very large student population.
+University of North Carolina at Charlotte ranked #6 on this year’s Best Value Visual & Performing Arts Schools in North Carolina list.
+Located in the large city of Charlotte, UNC Charlotte is a public school with a very large student population.

-In-state tuition fees for undergraduate students at UNC Charlotte are $7,188 per year.
+The average tuition and fees for an in-state undergraduate at UNC Charlotte are $7,188 a year.
 While working on their degree, visual and performing arts majors at UNC Charlotte accumulate an average of around $26,594 in student debt.
 This translates to an average monthly loan payment of $165, based on a 10-year repayment plan.

-UNC Charlotte excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Visual & Performing Arts Schools in North Carolina list.
+As a testament to the quality of education it offers, UNC Charlotte also is in the top 15% of our Best Visual & Performing Arts Schools in North Carolina ranking.

 Full Visual & Performing Arts at University of North Carolina at Charlotte Report